 Field works are improvised fortifications that are

-further broken down into hasty field works and deliberate field works.
+are further broken down into hasty field works and deliberate

-Hasty field works include fox holes and open camouflaged positions
+field works.
+Hasty field works include fox holes and open

-known as "digging in," and the ability to rapidly dig in after a
+"digging in," and the ability to rapidly dig in after a successful

 Infantry were provided with entrenching tools as part of their standard kit.
 The standard U.S. entrenching tool was designed so the blade could fold up for easier carrying, be fully extended when used as a shovel, or be partially extended to be used as a pick.
 Tool packs that included crowbars, saws, axes, wire cutters, picks, and full-sized shovels were issued as needed to infantry formations, and barbed wire, mines, and other matériel for fortification were stockpiled by engineers.
 The Japanese and British also issued entrenching tools to their infantrymen, and the British version had a bayonet lug to allow the entrenching tool to be converted into a mine prod.

 A major hindrance to fortification in many parts of the Pacific was the high water table, which meant that deep fortifications would gradually fill with water.
 Even where the water table was relatively low, heavy rainfall could flood hasty entrenchments.
 Deliberate entrenchments could be constructed with drainage channels where the water table was low enough, but this took additional effort.
 Damp soil also flows under its own weight, which meant that excavated positions could collapse on their occupants unless the excavation was stabilized with sandbags, cut sod, lumber, burlap and chicken wire, or expanded metal or corrugated iron.
 The Marines at Iwo Jima found that the volcanic ash covering the island had almost no ability to support its own weight even when dry, and the inability of the troops to quickly entrench increased their vulnerability to heavy Japanese fire.

 Another hindrance to fortification was rocky ground.
 A number of